yeastrc/mason/mason_doc/request_params.md

 ```javascript
 MasonViewer.createMasonViewer( $rootDiv, requestParams, configParams, callbackFunctionsObj );
 ```
-In this document, we describe the "requestParams" object, which contains the data to be displayed in the Mason viewer. <b>Note:</b> This is not the JSON format used by the Generic JSON pre-built module.
+In this document, we describe the "requestParams" object, which contains the data to be displayed in the Mason viewer.
+This document is for those intending to write their own module and is <b>NOT</b> the JSON format used by the Generic JSON pre-built module.
 For more information on that, please see <a href="http://www.yeastrc.org/mason/generic-json-module/">the Generic JSON module demo page</a>.

 The definition of the requestParams object should adhere to the following format: